ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 The `-fstrict-flex-arrays` option makes the compiler respect the sizes of trailing array member more strictly.
 This allows bounds checks added by instrumentation such as `_FORTIFY_SOURCE` or `-fsanitize=bounds` to be able to correctly determine the size of trailing arrays.

 The tradeoff is that code that relies on the "struct hack" for arbitrary sized trailing arrays may break as a result.
+Such code may need to be modified to clearly state that it does not have a specific bound.

+The C99 flexible array notation `[]` is the standards-based approach for notating when an array bound is not specifically stated.
+However, some codebases use the GCC zero-length array extension `[0]`, and some codebases use a one-sized array `[1]` to indicate a flexible array member.
+Option values `1` and `2` were created so programs that use `[0]` and `[1]` for such cases can have some bounds-checking without modifying their source code. [^Zhao2022]

-Such code needs to be modified to clearly state that it does not have a specific bound (that is, use C99 flexible array notation `[]` instead of `[4]`).
-Code that uses `[0]` for a flexible array needs to be modified to use `[]` instead.
+In this guide we recommend using the standard C99 flexible array notation `[]` instead of non-standard `[0]` or misleading `[1]`, and then using level 3 to improve bounds checking in such cases.
+In this case, code that uses `[0]` for a flexible array will need to be modified to use `[]` instead.
 Code that uses `[1]` for a flexible arrays needs to be modified to use `[]` and also extensively modified to eliminate off-by-one errors.
-There is normally no significant performance trade-off.
+Using `[1]` is not just misleading, it's error-prone; beware that *existing* code using `[1]` to indicate a flexible array may *currently* have off-by-one errors.

+Once in place, bounds-checking can occur in arrays with fixed declared sizes at the end of a struct.
+In addition, the source code unambiguously indicate, in a standard way, the cases where a flexible array is in use.
+There is normally no significant performance trade-off for this option (once any necessary changes have been made).

-Clang 16.0.0 supports level 3.
+Note that Clang 16.0.0 supports level 3.
 Clang 15.X supports levels 0 through 2 inclusive.

 For more information, see [^Cook2023], [^Guelton2022], [^GCCBug101836], [^Edge2022], and [^CorbetHarden2023].

+[^Zhao2022]: Zhao, Qing, "[[GCC13][Patch][V2][1/2]Add a new option -fstrict-flex-array[=n] and attribute strict_flex_array(n) and use it in PR101836"](https://gcc.gnu.org/pipermail/gcc-patches/2022-August/599151.html), 2022-08-01

 [^Cook2023]: Cook, Kees, and Gustavo A.R.
 Silva, ["Progress on Bounds Checking in C and the Linux Kernel", Linux Security Summit North America 2023](https://www.youtube.com/watch?v=V2kzptQG5_A)